 There was a positive association between using more than one type of facility to house lactating cows and the number of lactating cows in respondent herds (P = 0.03).
-We had not expected that so many respondents we use more than one type of facility and more than one type of bedding material.
+We had not expected that so many respondents would use more than one type of facility and more than one type of bedding material.
 Herds using bedded packs had the most variation in bedding and housing types.
 “Mixed” housing systems using bedded packs in combination with another style were common.
 As discussed above, to encourage a high response rate, questions were designed to be brief and targeted, which restricted the information provided in responses.
 For example, because it is always constructed in an open floor plan barn, we chose to include “bedded pack” as a housing style, rather than ask about loose-housing and then clarify if it was managed as a bedded pack.
 Furthermore, while respondents were able to select more than one bedding or housing type, there was an open component to this question where respondents could write a short response specifying which bedding was associated with which housing type.
 While this had the effect of shortening the survey, it may have introduced some potential measurement error.
 No respondent who selected multiple housing and bedding strategies was specific about which bedding was used in each housing type, highlighting a limitation of the current survey method and format.
 Future surveys could incorporate alternative methods (e.g., interview questionnaires) or questionnaire designs that allow respondents to provide more detailed information.
 Given the high response rate of the current survey, we have confidence in the estimates of the three most common housing and bedding types used on organic dairy farms in Vermont (tiestalls with wood products, freestalls with wood products or freestalls with sand).

 Survey administration type was associated with housing/bedding system (chi-square = 21.68, P = 0.04).
 Producers using bedded pack and freestall wood systems were the most common users of the web-based survey (32% and 43% of each) relative to all other housing bedding types (average 12% among all categories).
 Correspondingly, producers using bedded pack or freestall wood systems responded with high level of interest (91% and 88% “very” or “sorta” interested, respectively).
-We speculate potential explanations for these associations might include interest level in the survey information due to either dissatisfaction with current housing and bedding systems or enthusiasm and interest in the survey information, i.e. evoked reciprocation influence (Groves, 1990).
+We speculate that these associations reflect interest level in the survey information due to either dissatisfaction with current housing and bedding systems or enthusiasm and interest in the survey information, i.e., evoked reciprocation influence (Groves, 1990).
 In contrast, producers using a freestall bedded with sand exhibited the greatest “nope” not interested and least “very” interested, and this group did not show a preference for survey administration types.
-This apparent lack of interest may suggest this group of farmers are most satisfied with their current housing and bedding system and are not looking for additional information.
+This apparent lack of interest suggests this group of farmers are most satisfied with their current housing and bedding system and are not looking for additional information.
 These observations highlight the opportunity to develop studies to test hypotheses that mode of questionnaire administration, producer interest in topics related to cattle housing and producer satisfaction with current bedding systems influence survey response rate across the range management styles.